-- The mailbox database containing the administrator mailbox (the System Mailbox used by default or custom administrator mailbox) should be mounted for each target Exchange 2010 server involved in the migration. - The Migration Manager for Exchange console shows only those servers from target Exchange 2010 organization that host the Mailbox role.
-This is required because only servers with actual data are considered for migration. - Public folder stores are no longer mandatory for Exchange 2010 organizations.

-- Some restrictions may apply in Exchange 2003 organization to Exchange 2010 organization migration scenario.
-For information, see Exchange 2003 to Exchange 2010 Migration Restrictions. - To migrate Recoverable Items subfolders the In-Place Hold and Litigation Hold features should be disabled on the target during the migration.
+- The Migration Manager for Exchange console shows only those servers from target Exchange 2010 organization that host the Mailbox role.
+This is required because only servers with actual data are considered for migration. - The Exchange Autodiscover service must be properly configured and run in your Exchange 2010 organization.
+For information on Autodiscover for Exchange 2010, go to http://msdn.microsoft.com/en-us/library/exchange/jj900169.aspx. - SSL certificates enabled on Exchange 2010 Servers of the target organization should be signed by a trusted publisher.
+If you use self-signed certificates, you need to log on to each agent host under the Agent Host Account and add certificate to the Trusted Root Certification Authorities and Trusted Publisher lists. - The Exchange 2010 Calendar Repair Assistant (CRA) should be disabled during the migration period. - To migrate Recoverable Items subfolders the In-Place Hold and Litigation Hold features should be disabled on the target during the migration.
 Refer to User Guide for instructions on how to prepare your environment and enable this feature.